 School districts can access the GMS through the Single-Sign On system.
 The application may be found under Competitive Grants, 21st Century.

-The application must be submitted by 3:00 p.m., Monday, June 27, 2016.
+The application must be submitted by the deadline determined at the time the grant is open.
 At that time, the system will be closed and no other applications will be accepted.

 *For questions, please check the Applicant FAQs page.